Henley Private Wealth Migration Report 2025: Fact, Fiction, or Marketing?

-Henley & Partners claims 142,000 millionaires are relocating in 2025 — but are the numbers real, or just PR spin?
+Henley & Partners claims a record number of millionaires are relocating in 2025 — but are the numbers real, or just PR spin?

-Every year, Henley & Partners drops a wealth migration bombshell that ricochets across the internet and pops up in headlines from Bloomberg, The Telegraph, and Forbes, to name just a few.
-Politicians quote it in parliament (“We are losing our wealth creators!”) and it becomes fodder for think tanks and policy debates.
+Within hours, the exclusive millionaire migration data appears in headlines from Bloomberg and Forbes.
+Politicians quote it in parliament (“We are losing our wealth creators!”), and it becomes fodder for think tanks and policy debates.
+The media coverage is immense.

 Sounds dramatic, right?